 Germany is not in peace

-“Do you think our country is in peace now?”
-Kathi asked, “after all, many people went to vote, 83%, that’s a lot for our young republic.”
-Max was silent for a while, then he said thoughtfully, “I hope so for all of us, Haase still hopes to reconcile and cooerate with the Majority Social Democrats in a parliamentarian democracy.
+Do you think our country will find peace now?” asked Kathi, “after all, many people went to vote, 83%, I wouldn’t have expected that at all, as low as many value parliamentary democracy.”
+Max was silent for a while, then said thoughtfully, “I hope so for all of us.
+Haase still hopes to reconcile and cooerate with the Majority Social Democrats.
 Yet, I don’t believe so.
-It’s only a few days since Rosa Luxemburg and Karl Liebknecht were murdered by Free Corps men, and as it seems, Minister Noske was informed about it and did not stop them.”
+It’s only a few days ago that the Freecorps murdeded Luxemburg and Liebknecht, and as it seems, Noske knew about it and did not stop them.”

-But they are more than 400,000 men strong, heavily armed and extremely violent, they believe that the front has been betrayed by their countrymen, those who instigated strikes in the armament industry.
+But they are over 400,000 strong, heavily armed and extremely violent.
+They believe that the men at the front were betrayed by their countrymen.
+Those who instigated strikes in the armament industry.
 So they loath them all, they want some form of revenge on those they considered responsible for the armistice.
-They were raised as right-wing paramilitary militias to fight against the republic, financed by big business.
+They have been set up with counterrevolutionary intent, partly financed by big industry.
 Many murders and illegal executions are on them, with Noske’s approval, I assume.
-I am convinced that most of the generals cannot wait for the day when the republic will be history.
+I’m sure that most of the generals cannot wait for the day when the republic will be history.
 And they fight with the brutality they bring from the front, even against civilians.
 No mercy, no quarter.”

 Max was to be proven right.
-When again armed fighting brought out in Berlin in March, Noske ordered the Free Corps to shoot every man with a gun in his hand on sight.
+When street fighting broke out again in Berlin in March, Reichswehr Minister Noske ordered the Free Corps to shoot every man with a gun in his hand on sight.
 Some 1,200 people were killed in these days, among them many unarmed and innocent bystanders.
 The KPD leader Leo Jogiches, Rosa Luxemburg’s love, was shot in the back after his arrest.
+The leaders of the Majority Social Democras had given orders to fire at their own people.
+Political enmity became hatred.
+The Left would never join forces again, not even later to stop Hitler.

 In Munich, Prime Minister Kurt Eisner of the Independents was assassinated.
 In Berlin, Saxony, the Rhineland, and the Ruhr area general strikes and heavy fighting made the first years of the Weimar Republic almost civil-war-like.